justinmahar/react-sub-unsub/README.md

 When adding event listeners, often you will need to remove that listener later.
 If you fail to do so, bugs or memory leaks can occur.
 The same applies for intervals and timeouts.

 To simplify this pattern, use the `Subs` class in this library.
 When subscribing to an event or timer through this class, an unsubscribe function is stored and returned.
-Calling this function will remove the listener.
+Calling this function will remove the listener or clear the timer.

 There is built-in support for subscribing to [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) events and DOM object events, and support for events from custom listener interfaces.
 There is also support for timeouts and intervals.